ooz/mocs/spaceships/the-mosquito/README.md

 * Adjustable wing, can also be detached
 * Launcher / light gun and reconnaissance optics (or laser weapons)
 * Large side 4x2 port for small to medium sized cargo
-* Docking port for droids or connector for bricks that should not be attached too firmly
+* Docking port for bots or connector for bricks that should not be attached too firmly
 * Various handles to store minifigure gear or custom fitted cargo containers
 * Rotatable handle on the left side
 * Can stand upright on its rear engine